Annabel Crabb

 Annabel Crabb is an Australian political journalist, commentator and television host who is the ABC's chief online political writer.
 She has worked for Adelaide's The Advertiser, The Sydney Morning Herald, The Age, the Sunday Age and The Sun-Herald, and won a Walkley Award in 2009 for her Quarterly Essay, "Stop at Nothing: The Life and Adventures of Malcolm Turnbull".
 She has written two books covering events within the Australian Labor Party, as well as The Wife Drought, a book about women's work–life balance.
 She has hosted ABC television shows Kitchen Cabinet, The House, Back in Time for Dinner and Tomorrow Tonight.

-Early years
+Early life and education

-Crabb was born in Adelaide to Christobel and Mac Crabb and grew up on a small farm near Two Wells, South Australia.
+Annabel Crabb was born in Adelaide to Christobel and Mac Crabb, and grew up on a small farm near Two Wells, South Australia.

-She completed high school at the Wilderness School in Medindie, South Australia, then studied at the University of Adelaide, graduating in 1997 with arts and law degrees.
+She completed high school at Wilderness School in Medindie, South Australia, then studied at the University of Adelaide, graduating in 1997 with arts and law degrees.
 She was briefly involved in student politics, holding the position of women's officer at the university's student association.